 Other Services We Can Offer with Your Case

 Ultimately, the exact services we will provide will largely depend on your needs for the case.
-A truck accident lawyer from our firm will be able to offer you any of the following services during your fight for justice:
+A truck accident lawyer in Atlanta from our firm will be able to offer you any of the following services during your fight for justice:

 - Proving liability

 - Documenting your damages

 - Applying a monetary value to your damages

 - Communicating on your behalf

 - Giving legal counsel

 Bader Scott Injury Lawyers Will Fight for Truck Accident Victims

 Here at Bader Scott Injury Lawyers, we do not want you to be concerned about how much it will cost to hire a truck accident lawyer.
 We accept cases on a contingency-fee basis so that you don’t have to worry about out-of-pocket fees.

 Before you move forward with your truck accident claim, you may want to consider the implications of O.C.G.A § 9-3-33.
 This law gives you a two-year window to file a truck accident lawsuit in the state of Georgia.
 If you wait too long, your eligibility for compensation may expire.